Islamic State – Somalia Province: Organisation

 ISS is primarily active in the eastern Galgala Mountains, which mostly lie in the Bari region of Puntland.

 The Islamic State in Somalia is led by Abdul Qadir Mumin, whose role in the continued existence of the group has been judged to be extremely important.
 Described as "eloquent and persuasive, [...] very savvy and sophisticated", Mumin is deeply involved in international jihadism and considered to be an extremely dangerous terrorist leader.
 After reports circulated in June/July 2017 that Abu Bakr al-Baghdadi had been killed, terror expert Candyce Kelshall even speculated that Mumin might be tempted to declare himself the new caliph of IS.
 Mumin's direct control is however limited to ISS forces in northern Somalia.
 Though pro-IS cells in the southern parts of the country have probably accepted Mumin as their official leader, the exact relationship between the northern and southern groups of ISS remains unclear.
 It is possible that the latter only have nominal links to the northern branch or no actual contact at all.
 In any case, the southern cells remain mostly weak and exist in a precarious state, constantly threatened by al-Shabaab.

 Besides Mumin, two other ISS commanders were known: Mahad Maalin served as field commander and deputy of the group until his death in October 2018.
 He was succeeded as deputy by Abdihakim Mohamed Ibrahim, alias "Dhoqob", who was believed to be Mumin's "right-hand man".
 Dhoqob was killed on 14 April 2019, and his death was portrayed by the United States Africa Command as major blow to ISS.

+Territorial control

-Though it is probable that ISS controls a relatively small territory in Puntland's mountainous hinterland, the group is not known to have attempted to set up something resembling a government at any point of its existence.
+Though it is probable that ISS controls a relatively small territory in Puntland's mountainous hinterland.
 ISS' current areas are only very sparsely settled or not populated at all, while Qandala's civilian population completely fled during its occupation by the militants.
-It has occasionally highlighted its “healthcare services” in the remote villages in Puntland in its propaganda videos, showing a Somali-Canadian doctor named “Yusuf al-Majerteeni”, who died in 2018.
+It has occasionally highlighted its "healthcare services" in the remote villages in Puntland in its propaganda videos, showing a Somali-Canadian doctor named "Yusuf al-Majerteeni", who died in 2018.
 By November 2019, ISS controlled the villages of Dasaan and Shebaab in Bari region.
 The group is known to use caves as hiding places.

+In 2025, Puntland removed ISS from Bosaso, but the militant group still controlled villages and small towns in the nearby mountains.